Last Updated on August 15, 2022 by Alexander Burgemeester

 Caution or Paranoia

 As an adult, you may be overly prepared to anticipate danger.
 This can affect your interpersonal relationships.
-It’s often hard to trust other people because you fear being manipulated or hurt.
+Trusting other people is often hard because you fear being manipulated or hurt.

 Their narcissism almost acts as an act of rebellion- after an entire childhood spent submitting to their mothers, they become narcissistic as a way of covertly competing with them.